Clear verification rules, fair charging logic, and real deliverability evidence designed for professional B2B outreach.

 ❌ Typical scraped lists

-“Verified” refers to technical deliverability checks performed close to export time
+MyCQL does not position its exports as generic static lists.
+“Verified” refers to technical deliverability checks performed close to export time,

 Verification categories